The Court: Broadmeadows Magistrates Court

 The client had a pizzeria in a local shopping centre food court.
 A customer had purchased a takeaway pasta meal.
 After returning home, the customer opened the container and discovered a cockroach mixed in with the pasta.
 The customer photographed the meal and lodged a formal complaint with the local council.

 The council inspected the pizzeria the following day.
-The inspection revealed several breaches of the Food Act 1984 (Vic), including poor hygiene, pest infection, and inadequate cleaning of food preparation services.
+The inspection revealed several breaches of the Food Act 1984 (Vic), including poor hygiene, pest infection, and inadequate cleaning of food preparation surfaces.

-When the council requested them, the client was unable to produce any pest control receipts or service records.
+The client could not produce any pest control receipts or service records when the council requested them.
 At the time, the client was going through a messy separation and was not as focused on his business as usual.

 Following the inspection, the client and the company were charged with 11 offences each simultaneously.